All Episodes

 It's Obama.

-I what I said at the top of the program is true.
+What I said at the top of the program is true.

-This guy talks about getting rid of nuclear weapons, and he's carving up this country's sovereignty and giving a little bit of it away at all these summits.
+This guy talks about getting rid of nuclear weapons and he's carving up this country's sovereignty and giving a little bit of it away at all these summits.

 Now, these guys don't care about ego.

-I think this whole story's a sham.
+I think this whole story is a sham.

 They didn't get a deal.